JamesMcGuigan/kaggle-bengali-ai/README.md

 > whole graphemes should make it possible to assemble a Bengali OCR system without handwriting samples for all 10,000
 > graphemes.

-The parquet training dataset consists of 200,840 grayscale images (in 4 files) at 137x236 resolution with a total filesize of 4.8GB of data.

 ## Notebooks